mcjones.ca

 Gateway API

 Gateway API is a replacement/evolution of Ingress.
-While Ingress was HTTP only in design, Gateway API is less specific.
+While Ingress was HTTP only in design, Gateway API is far more flexible.

 The Gateway API spec is also about including items like Service Mesh - it also means that instead of a separate Ingress Controller you can leverage your CNI.